 By the time your club is setting up the antennas, your PR and outreach strategy should have been in operation for quite some time.
 Experience has taught us that promoting your Field Day effort is a task that should be assigned to a specific person, just as you would have a person responsible for the generator or captain of a specific station.
-If your club has a Public Information Officer (PIO), this task is right up their alley.
-If you don't have one, find a club member who is articulate, outgoing and comfortable talking with strangers to be your club's spokesperson.
-Depending on the size of your Field Day effort, it may be helpful to have additional public relations volunteers, who agree to be on hand to talk with visitors.
+If your club has a Public Information Officer (PIO), this task is right up his or her alley.
+If you don't have one, find a club member who is articulate, outgoing and comfortable talking with visitors to be your club's spokesperson.
+Depending on the size of your Field Day effort, it may be helpful to have additional public relations volunteers.
 (In addition to the media, you should be reaching out to schools, churches, and other civic groups, such as Scouts, 4-H, etc. and inviting them to come visit, learn, and discover.